1. Introduction

 try {

-webAuthnManager.validate(authenticationData, authenticationParameters);
+webAuthnManager.verify(authenticationData, authenticationParameters);

 // If you would like to handle WebAuthn data validation error, please catch ValidationException